shreytheshreyas/tp/docs/team/samuelpaulchristopher.md

 * **Contributions to reviewing/mentoring**:
     * Our project had about 95 closed pull requests as of 9/11/2020.
-I reviewed, commented and approved 28 of those PRs.
+I reviewed 28 of those Pull Requests.
-    In those reviews, I provided extensive problem recognitions to those codes that were not suitable and provided explanations to my teammates in parts of the codes that they did not understand.
+    Throughout the review, I tried my best to understand the code and provide feedback as neccessary while conciously considering the phrasing of my sentences to ensure clarity, brevity and politeness.